smaclell/sharebibles-lite/readme.md

 ``

 Please publish to the `prod-v1` channel.
 If you need to change the standalone application please update this message to use the next prod version, i.e. `prod-v2`.

+# License

+This project is [Apache 2.0](https://github.com/smaclell/sharebibles-lite/blob/master/LICENSE.md) Licensed.
+We also provide an additional patent grant.